MaraGhe/Matlab-processing/README.md

 Mara Gheorghe, Politehnica University of Bucharest

-** The automatic checker was written by the Numerical Methods team
+** The automatic checker and the suite of tests were provided by the Numerical Methods team

 Task 1 - Numerical Music*
 Description: this task aims to be an introduction to signal processing and visual representation of audio data